diffblue/gitlab/doc/user/workspace/index.md

 NOTE:
 Workspace is currently in development.

-## Demo of introducing the new heirachy concept for groups and projects for epics
+## Demo of introducing the new hierarchy concept for groups and projects for epics

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/fE74lsG_8yM" frameborder="0" allowfullscreen="true"> </iframe>